tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-azure/docs-chef-io/content/inspec/resources/azure_migrate_project_databases.md

 : **Field**: `type`

 `properties`
-: A list of Properties for all the Project Databases.
+: A list of Properties for all the project databases.

 : **Field**: `properties`